FrancoVazza/UMAREL_PUBLIC/README.md

 ## Key features

 * particle propagator: Borish busher;
-* loss terms: continuous loss terms from tabulated tables including interaction with the EBL and the CMB;
+* loss terms: continuous loss terms from tabulated tables including interaction with the Extragalactic Background Light (EBL) and the Cosmic Microwave Background (CMB);
 * sources selected from a galaxy catalog;
-* cosmological effects;
+* cosmological effects (adiabatic losses on UHECRs and redsfhiting of the EBL and CMB);
-* particles are evolved while the background simulation also is evolved, by combining differnt timesteps;
+* particles are evolved while the background simulation can also be evolved, by combining differnt timesteps as the propagation unfolds;
-* multiple generation epochs of particles are allowed;
+* multiple generation epochs of particles are possible;
 * the codes is parallelised using Julia and has been tested up to 128 processors.

 ## Examples of results